TID-Lab/getaggie/README.md

 This command will save the Sass files into CSS format.

 ### Test Site
-The current site can be found at https://tid-lab.github.io/getaggie/.
+The current live site can be found at https://tid-lab.github.io/getaggie/.

+When developing on a local environment, open the index.html file in your preferred browser.